-Introduction: These lines are taken from the lesson The First Four Minutes written by Roger Bannister.
+The lesson The First Four Minutes written by Roger Bannister.

-About the Author: Dr. Roger Bannister was an English athlete as well as a Medical Professional.
+Dr. Roger Bannister was an English athlete as well as a Medical Professional.
 He was the first man to run the race of one mile in 3 minutes 59.4 seconds.
-He did this at Oxford in England on May 6th, 1945.
+He did this at Oxford in England on May 6th,

-Context: Bannister was the first man to run the race of 1 mile in 3 minutes 59.4 seconds. during the first lap of the race Banister looked at the flag as lined up for the start.
+Bannister was the first man to run the race of 1 mile in 3 minutes 59.4 seconds. during the first lap of the race Banister looked at the flag as lined up for the start.
 He felt complete silence on the ground.
 When the gun fired for the second time Brasher went into the lead and he slipped in behind.
 He understood that he was going very slow.
 He himself shouted 'faster' but with all his friends he could succeed.

-Conclusion: Thus he says that there was no force from anyone to make him participate in this 4-minute running.
+Thus he says that there was no force from anyone to make him participate in this 4-minute running.
 The decision was entirely his own.

-Introduction: These lines are taken from the lesson "The First Four Minutes" written by "Roger Bannister".
+The lesson "The First Four Minutes" written by "Roger Bannister".

-About the author: Dr. Roger Bannister was an English athlete as well as a medical professional he was the first man to run the race of one mile in 3 minutes 59.4 seconds.
+Dr. Roger Bannister was an English athlete as well as a medical professional he was the first man to run the race of one mile in 3 minutes 59.4 seconds.
 He did this at Oxford in English on May 6th, 1954

-Context: "The First Four Minutes", the speech is a revelation of the stress and strain Dr. Baninister underwent in achieving this record.
+"The First Four Minutes", the speech is a revelation of the stress and strain Dr. Baninister underwent in achieving this record.
 Roger Bannister, the first man to run the mile in 3 minutes 59.4 seconds, narrates his eventual victory of the race in the essay.
 He says that failure is as exciting to watch as success.
 This is possible only when the player exhibits his sport genuinely and completely.
 He is of the opinion that the spectators do not understand the mental pain that a sportsperson or an athlete passes through before he enters the field.
 He says that there was no force from anyone to make him participate in this four-minute running.

 The decision was entirely his own.
 During the first lap of the race, he felt complete silence on the ground.
 It seemed like a false start.
 He felt angry.
 When the gun fired for a second time, Brasher, the pacer went into the lead and he slipped in behind him.
 He realized that he was going very slowly.
 He was very much excited.
 His worry increased when he heard the first lap time, 57.5 seconds.
-At this juncture, he overheard his coach saying " relax" He obeyed.
+At this juncture, he overheard his coach saying "relax" He obeyed.
 He felt relaxed.